Joe Rucker: Career

 In 2013, Joe shared the loss of the music community when his friend and mentor Jack Greene passed away.
 He was asked to sing one of Jack's signature tunes "Statue of a Fool" for the Opry Star's Celebration of Life at the Ryman Auditorium.
 In attendance were several Opry members, including Garth Brooks, who paid Rucker a high complement for his talent and professionalism.

 Joe continues to write, record, and perform across the country.
 In recent years he has teamed up with the legendary Margie Singleton, telling crowds on stage and radio that she is his "Tennessee Mama", while she proclaims him one of her adopted sons.
-The two write and perform shows together and will have a release of some of their songs in 2019.

-When not on tour, Joe is often asked to be the guest of Nashville Cowboy Church (a church in the Music Valley area of Nashville which is also broadcast on WSM and other radio outlets all over the globe), led by Dr. Harry Yates and Joanne Cash Yates (sister of the late superstar Johnny Cash).

 In the summer of 2018, Karen Wheeler released her autobiography entitled My Father's Daughter, which recounts humorous stories on and off stage of Wheeler's life.
 Joe is mentioned in one of those stories and has several pictures in the book as well.

-Most recently, Rucker was inducted into the Nashville Chapter of the Academy of Local Musicians Hall of Fame.
+That year, Rucker was inducted into the Nashville Chapter of the Academy of Local Musicians Hall of Fame.
 Others honored with the same recognition include: Jan Howard, Margie Singleton, Jeannie Seely, Tim Atwood, Hawkshaw Hawkins Jr., Scott Sexton, and Exile (American band).

+In 2019, Joe released his third album project, "Underhanded Game".
+A more edgy sounding album than the previous two, it showcased a darker period in his life, highlighting his divorce and lost loves.
+Included among the tracks was a duet with the late Jim Glaser, which is believed to be his last recording.
+It also included a rendition of the classic rock tune penned by Glaser and writing partner Jimmy Payne (which was propelled to fame by Gary Puckett and The Union Gap) called Woman, Woman.

+As of 2023, Joe Rucker remained active in the music scene as well as venturing out into films.
+He appears in a scene with country hit makers Marty Raybon and Deborah Allen in a Christian film called Christmas At Keestone (starring Ben Graham, Candice Graham, Kevin Sorbo, Corbin Bernsen), releasing November 23, 2023, filmed at Keestone Resort in Loretto, TN.
+He also filmed a scene for Christian film maker Dave Christiano called A Time To Dance which features a self-penned Joe Rucker tune "Oh Heart", set to release in early 2025.